domingoclub/website/content/2021-04-30-journal/2021-08-09/_index.md

 title: Talk at FAB16 "Fabricating the commons"
 ---

-This morning we had the chance to present our open-source incubator at the [Fab16](https://fab16.org/) event!
+This morning we had the chance to present our open-source incubator at the [Fab16](https://fab16.org/), the worldwide event of the Fablab network!
 We gave a talk, or theory workshop as they call it, for the first time and we really enjoyed doing it.

 ![](fab16-slides-02_4.png)